miketreacy/go-demo/notes.md

 - any data sent to the channel is sent to all running go routines
 - channels are typed - all the messages sent to a channel must be of the same type

+Receiving messages from a channel is a blocking operation for the main routine.
+- if you have more channel receivers than senders, your program will hang

 #### Sending Data with Channels
 ```go
 c := make(chan int)

 // send the value '5' into this channel
 c <- 5

 // wait for a value to be sent into the channel
 // when we get a value, assign it to 'myNumber'
 myNumber <- c

 // wait for a value to be sent into the channel
 // when we get one, log it out immediately

 fmt.Println(<- c)
 ```